 Leggi questo post in: Italiano

-This type of hat is a really quick and easy project and you can go crazy with other types of animals, put a bunch of cut strips of fleece sticking out the top, or so many other things.
+And that’s it!
+This type of hat is a really quick and easy project and is easily adaptable to other types of animals, or else you could put a bunch of cut strips of fleece sticking out the top, or so many other things.